 The name of your nonprofit corporation must be distinguishable from the name of any entity, name reservation, or registration on file with the Secretary of State.
 To see if your proposed name is available, you can search Rhode Island's online business name database or you can call the Secretary of State.

-You create your nonprofit entity by filing a certificate of incorporation with the Rhode Island Secretary of State.
+You create your nonprofit entity by filing a certificate of incorporation with the Rhode Island Secretary of State and paying the $35 filing fee (as of July 2020).
 Your articles of organization include basic information such as:

 See GL §7-6-34 for additional information about your articles.